linux-kdevops/kdevops-history/docs/why-vagrant.md

+# Vagrant deprecation

+vagrant is not actively maintained so we have moved away from it for new development / features, [libguestfs](https://libguestfs.org/) is the focus of support for new features involving local virtualization.

 # Why Vagrant is used for virtualization

 There are a few reasons why kdevops has embraced Vagrant.
 Below we go through